madcollective/mac-brand-guidelines/mac_brand_guidelines_2025aug10.md

 Our voice is energetic and engaging, with an enthusiasm for knowledge that makes our expertise feel approachable, and a touch of accessible humor (when appropriate) to add levity to no-nonsense topics.

+Our voice should be smart, energetic, and — when appropriate — witty.
+Clear, but never boring.

 ## Messaging Examples

 ### Differentiators